How To Be Productive

 In this post, we will talk about how to be productive.
 So let’s start.
 Whether you work on your blog, selling your own products or running a business as an affiliate, it’s essential to get things done consistently.
 A great way to be more efficient is to make time for yourself in your own agenda.
 This is important whether you are running your business full time or as a side hustle.
 Again, less is more and being more efficient is about achieving similar or better results with fewer work involved, right?

 So, preserving time for yourself is the basis.
 If you work for someone and have a boss, try to negotiate that Friday off twice a month, and then work on your productivity to compensate and still achieve results.
 If you work for yourself and have some freedom in the way you plan your time, keep some slots off on your diary to make sure that time will be yours to play with.

-Now that you have inserted that big rock in your vase, add another one and a third one.
-On your diary, the rocks would materialize as big chunks of time that you keep for progressing on your work, without interruption.
+Now that you have inserted that big rock in your vase add another one and a third one.
+On your diary, the rocks would materialise as big chunks of time that you keep for progressing on your work, without interruption.

 Set-up or Fix your Daily Routine if you really want how to be productive

 The next challenge is to set-up or fix your daily routine.
 As a reminder, the first step

 to more efficiency is to plan some time for yourself because the very idea of increasing your productivity is to save time for yourself.
 In line with the previous section, without a surprise, the idea is to plan for your daily routine.
 Is there a day you want to keep for yourself?
 Plan for it!
 Is there a specific day that needs to be kept for meeting clients?
 Plan for it!

 Are there any new projects to be included in your work pipeline?
 Plan for that too.
 But remember, being more efficient is not about creating yourself more work, sometimes it’s about renewing your mind.
 Now, here is a list of ideas that you can use to make the most of your time.